tOlheiser/react-calculator/refiningFunctions.md

     }
 ```

 For starters, I had the secondValue default to an empty string.
 It wasn't until later that I determined that all I needed to determine the current value was whether or not the operator was assigned.
 This is the first thing I need to fix.
 Secondly, the code is repetitive.
-I'm doing the same thing twice for the first and second value.
+I'm doing the same thing twice for the first and second value. *The main factor for secondValue defaulting to an empty string is that if it's set to 0, then it's assigned by default when I don't want it to be.*

 ## Solution